bryceshirley/iris-gpubench/docs/work_to_do.md

 - Consider how tools like `sciml-bench` report core usage (e.g., tensor cores) and incorporate these details into metrics collection.

 ### Leveraging NVIDIA Nsight
 - **Explore NVIDIA Nsight Systems**: Investigate the use of NVIDIA Nsight Systems for detailed workload profiling.
 This tool offers system-wide performance analysis, visualizing application algorithms, identifying optimization opportunities, and tuning performance across various CPU and GPU configurations.
-Determine if Nsight can provide insights into which cores/SMs (streaming multiprocessors) are activated during benchmarks.
+Determine if Nsight can provide insights into which cores/SMs (streaming multiprocessors) are activated during benchmarks as well as any other interesting metrics.

-### Other Considerations
-- **Investigate Core Utilization Metrics**: Understand if core utilization can be measured directly, such as through specific counters or NVIDIA profiling tools, to give more granular insights into GPU performance under different loads.

 ---